Nyonya Chicken and Potato Stew (Ayam Pongteh)

 Ayam Pongteh

-Ayam Pongteh is a beloved dish in Peranakan cooking that represents the delicious food traditions of the Straits Chinese community, especially in Malacca (spelled as Melaka in Bahasa Malaysia).
-This traditional Nyonya chicken and potato stew is a delightful fusion of Chinese and Malay flavors, reflecting the cultural diversity of Malaysia.
+Ayam Pongteh is a beloved dish in Peranakan cooking, especially in Malacca (Melaka in Bahasa Malaysia).
+This traditional Nyonya chicken and potato stew is a great mix of Chinese and Malay flavors, reflecting Malaysia’s cultural diversity.

-Think tender chicken, chunky potatoes, and a sauce that’s an amazing combo of fermented soybean paste and spices.
-It’s not just food; it’s a taste of the cultural mash-up that is truly Malaysian.
-Much like cincaluk omelet (telur dadar cincaluk) and onde onde, Ayam Pongteh is a favorite Malaccan Baba-Nyonya dish that’s been enjoyed for generations and keeps the Peranakan food traditions alive.
+It’s made with tender chicken, chunky potatoes, and a sauce that blends fermented soybean paste with spices.
+Ayam Pongteh isn’t just a meal—it’s a taste of the cultural mash-up that makes Malaysian food so unique.
+Like other Malaccan Baba-Nyonya favorites, such as cincaluk omelet (telur dadar cincaluk) and Onde-onde (Ondeh-ondeh), Ayam Pongteh has been enjoyed for generations, keeping Peranakan food traditions alive.

 Chicken And Potato Stew